zng-ui/zng/TODO/_current.md

 * `accepts_tab = false` causes panic on tab.
     - `accepts_enter = false` too (on enter).
+* Make `TextInput!` an undo scope by default.
+* Refactor all text edit actions into `TextEditOp` to support undo.

 * Support replace (Insert mode in command line).
 * Support buttons:
     - page up and page down